intranda/goobi-workflow-plugins-gitbook/en/goobi-plugin-step-download-and-verify-assets.md

 ---
 description: >-
-  This step plugin makes it possible to download multiple files from URLs and verify them with checksums that have been defined as process properties.
-Feedback on the progress can be saved to different systems or locally within the journal.
+  This step plugin makes it possible to download files and verify them with checksums that exist as process properties.
+The validation result is saved within the journal.
 ---

 # Downloading and verifying files